gi-ba-bu/api_test/README.md

 2. Create ```server.js``` to store the server functions
 3. Create ```data.js``` to store the data that clients can interact with

+**Testing the API manually**

+1. Can be done on this website: https://hoppscotch.io/